• ★ Customer Reviews

 What sound equipment do you need?

 You will be able to do production, edit, mix, and prepare your work for the studio.
-This will save you a lot of expensive renting studios.
+This will save you a lot of expensive studio rentals.
 Use the studios to record and access equipment that you can not afford currently.

 How Much Does it Cost to Start a Career as an Audio Engineer?